quangthangisme/tp/docs/DeveloperGuide.md

     * 3d1.
 TC displays an error message.

       Use case resumes at step 2.
 * 3e.
-The given contact has already attended the event.
+The given contact has already been logged as having attended the event.
     * 3e1.
 TC displays an error message.

       Use case ends.